ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-Stanley Kubricks first movie is a bit overrated it's still good, but I don't think it deserves this much hype im watching 5/10 movie idk why
+Stanley Kubricks first movie is a bit overrated it's still good, but I don't think it deserves this much hype im watching 5/10 movie idk why i need a good idea but bad execution movie